General Terms & Conditions of Sale and Delivery (T&Cs)

 § 4 Shipment and Delivery Period

 (2) Deadlines and dates announced by HPC for shipments and services always hold good only approximately, unless a specific deadline or a specific date has been expressly promised or agreed.
 If a shipment has been agreed, the shipment deadlines and dates refer to the time of handing over to the freight forwarder or shipping agent or any other third party entrusted with the transport.
-The delivery period starts on the day of clarification of all the details of the order, the provision of the required documents and if applicable, the agreed advance payment.
+The delivery period starts on the day of clarification of all the details and terms of the order, the provision of the required documents and if applicable, the agreed advance payment.
 It will be extended by the period by which the customer has delayed the execution of his responsibilities in an ongoing business relationship, even from other contracts.

 (3) HPC can - regardless of the rights from delay by the customer - demand of the customer an extension of delivery periods or a postponement of delivery dates by the duration by which the customer has failed to fulfill his responsibilities towards HPC.